 Protégé does not receive statutory funding.
 The charity's staff structure is flexible according to the requirements of individual projects it is funded to deliver.
 This enables the charity to keep overheads low, and employ experts and artists with appropriate skillset to match project need.
-During the financial year ending June 2019 the charity employed 1 full time freelance member of staff, and four part-time freelance artists-in-residence.
-The team was supported by freelance creatives hired on a needs basis, subject to student progression plans and project requirements.
+During the financial year ending June 2020 the charity employed 1 full time freelance member of staff, and eight part-time freelancers including artists-in-residence.
+The team is supported by freelance creatives hired on a needs basis, subject to student progression plans and project requirements.